Eden Hazard

-Having represented his country at various youth levels, Hazard made his senior debut for the Belgium national team in November 2008, aged 17, in a friendly match against Luxembourg.
-Nearly three years after his debut, Hazard scored his first international goal against Kazakhstan in October 2011.
-He has since earned over 126 caps, and was a member of the Belgian squad which reached the quarter-finals of the 2014 FIFA World Cup, UEFA Euro 2016, and UEFA Euro 2020.
-At the 2018 FIFA World Cup, he captained Belgium to third place which was their best finish in history, receiving the Silver Ball as the second-best player of the tournament.
+Having represented his country at various youth levels, Hazard made his senior debut for the Belgium national team in November 2008, aged 17.
+He has since earned over 126 caps, and was a member of the Belgian squad which reached the quarter-finals of the 2014 FIFA World Cup, UEFA Euro 2016, and Euro 2020.
+At the 2018 World Cup, he captained Belgium to third place which was their best finish in history, receiving the Silver Ball as the second-best player of the tournament.
 From 2015 to 2022, he served as the captain of the team, including the time Belgium topped the FIFA men's ranking for the first time, which became the longest continuous reign of any European team.

 Early life

-Hazard was born in La Louvière and grew up in Braine-le-Comte.
+Eden Michael Walter Lucien Hazard was born on 7 January 1991 in La Louvière and grew up in Braine-le-Comte.
 His mother Carine, and father Thierry, were both footballers.
 His father spent most of his career at semi-professional level with La Louvière in the Belgian Second Division, playing mainly as a defensive midfielder.
 His mother played as a striker in the Belgian Women's First Division and stopped playing when she was three months pregnant with Eden.
-After playing football, both parents became sports teachers.
-Thierry retired from his position in 2009 in order to devote more time to his children.
+After playing football, both his parents became sports teachers.
+Thierry retired from his position in 2009 to devote more time to his children.

 Hazard is the eldest of four children.
-He has three brothers, all of whom play football, including Thorgan, who joined him at Chelsea in 2012 but then moved to Borussia Mönchengladbach in 2015 and further to Borussia Dortmund in 2019.
-Thorgan had previously progressed through the youth ranks of Lille's biggest rivals Lens.
+He has three brothers, all of whom play football, including Thorgan, who joined him at Chelsea in 2012.
 Hazard's other younger brothers are Kylian and Ethan.
-On 15 July 2013, Kylian joined White Star Bruxelles, but then went on to play for Hungarian side Újpest, before also joining Chelsea, while Ethan remains playing in the youth academy of Eden's former club Tubize.

 Hazard and his three brothers were raised in a comfortable environment with their parents ensuring they had whatever they needed to excel.
-The family lived "no more than three metres" from a football training ground and the brothers often ventured onto a training pitch through a small hole in order to hone and develop their skills.
-Growing up his idol was French playmaker Zinedine Zidane, with Hazard "watching him on television and online for hours."
+The family lived "no more than three metres" from a football training ground and the brothers often ventured onto a training pitch through a small hole to hone and develop their skills.
+Growing up his idol was French midfielder Zinedine Zidane, with Hazard "watching him on television and online for hours".